 While lithium battery materials are getting most of the attention in the market and the media, demand for lithium in high strength glass products is also growing.
-Many existing and new high strength glass formulations for automotive, aircraft, cell phones, and video displays where durability and light weight are key, require lithium to achieve the desired properties.
-Avalon's new "Super Petalite" product is well-suited for this market.
-Global lithium prices are stabilizing with lithium carbonate reportedly averaging US\$12,200/tonne in late 2018, while spodumene concentrate prices (6% Li2O, FOB Australia) remain stable at approximately US\$875/tonne.
-In early 2019 the lithium prices are down a bit with new supplies of concentrate from Australia causing inventories to rise.
-Benchmark Minerals expects lithium hydroxide and carbonate prices to remain between US\$ 10,000 and US\$16,500 per tonne to 2020.
+Many existing and new high strength glass formulations for automotive, aircraft, cell phones, and video displays where durability and lightweight are key, require lithium to achieve the desired properties.
+Avalon's high purity petalite products are well-suited for this market.
+Global lithium prices are off their highs of last year with lithium carbonate reportedly near US\$10,000/tonne in October, 2019, while spodumene concentrate prices (6% Li2O, FOB Australia) are down to just above US\$ 600/tonne.
+The outlook for demand continues to be very good with companies like Tesla, Volkswagen, BMW and Toyota continuing to make positive announcements about their EV plans.

-Numerous expressions of interest have been received from potential customers for the Company's lithium mineral products and discussions on off-take commitments with potential partners from Europe and China were accelerated during the Quarter following completion of the PEA.
-There has also been new interest from China, Japan and Brazil following reports of global petalite supply shortages during the Quarter.
-Accordingly, the Company is now developing a work plan with a potential new partner to extract up to a 5,000 tonne bulk sample of the petalite ore for pilot plant processing this summer.
-With demand for lithium growing rapidly and few advanced lithium projects ready to commence production, the Company is well-positioned to bring a new supply of lithium minerals to the market to serve priority customers, once project financing is in place.
+Numerous expressions of interest have been received from potential customers for the Company's lithium mineral products and discussions on off-take commitments with potential partners from Europe and China are ongoing.
+The Company is developing a work plan with a potential new partner to extract up to a 5,000 tonne bulk sample of the petalite ore for pilot plant processing.
+With demand for lithium growing rapidly and few advanced lithium projects ready to commence production, the Company is well-positioned to bring a new supply of lithium minerals to the market to serve priority customers, once project financing and all required permits are in place.